JamBrain/DairyBox/README.md

-git remote add origin https://github.com/ludumdare/ludumdare.git git fetch git checkout -t origin/master cd ..
+git remote add origin https://github.com/ludumdare/ludumdare.git git fetch git checkout -t origin/master
 ```

-You will be working in the `www` directory, but all Vagrant commands must be done from the root.
+You will be working in the `www` directory.

 ## Setup Part 3: Vagrant Up
 Do a `vagrant up`.